EmreAkanak/AppliedTestingforDataScience/README.md

-This repository has been created for Applied Testing for Data Science Lecture.
-It has been created by lecturer Emre Akanak for course students and this repository is constantly being updated.
+This repository has been created for Applied Testing for Data Science Course.
+It contains documentations, datasets, Python codes, Jupyter Notebooks and weekly notes.
+As an open source repositıry which was created under MIT license all data is publically available.